 Lorraine Dearden is a Co-Investigator on CGHE’s social and economic impact of higher education research programme.

 Simon Marginson is Professor of Higher Education at the University of Oxford, Director of the ESRC/OFSRE Centre for Global Higher Education (CGHE), Editor-in-Chief of Higher Education, and Lead Researcher with Higher School of Economics in Moscow.
 Simon’s research is focused primarily on global and international higher education, the contributions of higher education, and higher education and social inequality.
 At Oxford he lead teaches the MSc (Education) subject on ‘Globalisation in higher education’.
 He is currently preparing an integrated theorisation of higher education.
 His recent books in comparative and international studies are Higher Education in Federal Countries, edited with Martin Carnoy, Isak Froumin and Oleg Leshukov (Sage, 2018) and High Participation Systems of Higher Education, edited with Brendan Cantwell and Anna Smolentseva (Oxford University Press, 2018).

-Tristan McCowan is Deputy Director of the Centre for Global Higher Education, and is a Co-Investigator on CGHE’s global higher education engagement research programme.
+Tristan McCowan is a Co-Investigator on CGHE’s global higher education engagement research programme.